3con/ImageRecognitionSlackBot/readme.md

 Rename secret.dummy.js to secrets.js and enter your Slack token there

-Run the script with `node dist/index.js`
+Run the script with `node dist/index.js > stdout.txt 2> stderr.txt &`